<big>Glossary of Painting Terms</big>(As of July 2003)

 Nitrocellulose lacquers

 A combination of nitrocellulose lacquers and alkyd resins.
-In the early days of automotive painting.
+Formerly used in automotive painting.

 used.
 It has improved properties, such as more shine, volume, and elasticity.